PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Abstract

 \section{Abstract}

-Edge AI systems often operate under stringent energy and volume constraints that demand extreme efficiency under limited battery capacity, with requirements worsening as intelligent capability demands advance.
-Prior literature suggests that fine-grained power orchestration, including DVFS and power gating, enables significant energy efficiency benefits that cannot be left unexploited, while still exhibiting unexplored challenges.
-We observe that layer-level approaches incur unintended overheads due to inter-layer coupling of power control decisions, and that jointly managing these mechanisms under practical constraints such as limited voltage rails and transition overheads leads to a rapidly growing combinatorial schedule space.
-To address this, we propose PowerFlow-DNN, a compiler-directed framework for end-to-end power-state orchestration in ultra-low-power accelerators.
-By constructing a rigorous problem formulation for deadline-constrained, real-time, periodic inference as a unified inter-layer power-scheduling problem, our framework enables automated discovery of energy-minimal power-state schedules that adhere to a deadline while accounting for end-to-end, inter-layer impacts.
+Edge AI systems operate under stringent energy and volume constraints, demanding extreme efficiency on limited battery capacity, with requirements worsening as intelligent capabilities advance.
+Prior work suggests fine-grained power orchestration through DVFS and power gating significantly improves efficiency critical to meeting such constraints, but introduces new challenges.
+We observe that layer-level approaches incur unintended overheads due to inter-layer coupling of power-control decisions, and jointly managing these mechanisms under limited voltage rails and transition overheads leads to a rapidly growing combinatorial schedule space.
+We propose PowerFlow-DNN, a compiler-directed framework for end-to-end power-state orchestration in ultra-low-power accelerators.
+By constructing a rigorous problem formulation for deadline-constrained, real-time, periodic inference as a unified inter-layer power-scheduling problem, our framework discovers energy-minimal power-state schedules while accounting for inter-layer impacts.
 We evaluate the framework on a DNN accelerator VLSI implementation in TSMC 40nm technology.
-Across representative edge networks, we show that PowerFlow-DNN discovers near-optimal solutions under the discretized formulation and achieves energy within 0.68\% of the exact ILP oracle, reducing energy by up to 37\% compared to an aggressive baseline without power orchestration, while reasoning over a combinatorial schedule space of over $10^{160}$ possible power-state assignments, yet operating on a structured layered state graph that enables efficient optimization, achieving up to 2.14$\times$ solver speedup via lightweight pruning.
+Across representative edge networks, our approach discovers near-optimal solutions and achieves energy within 0.04\% of the exact ILP oracle, reducing energy by up to 48\% compared to an aggressive baseline without power orchestration, while reasoning over a combinatorial schedule space of over $10^{160}$ possible power-state assignments, yet operating on a structured layered state graph that enables efficient optimization, achieving up to 2.14$\times$ solver speedup via lightweight pruning.